SaveBetter (Raisin) Review 2023: Is SaveBetter Legit?

 High-Yield Savings Accounts

-These are just some of the banks available as of May 8th, 2023 – click here to see current banks and rates.
+These are just some of the banks available as of February 19th, 2024 – click here to see current banks and rates.

 You can open a high-yield savings account or a money market deposit account with a minimum $1 balance.
-This savings product is online-only and typically permits up to six monthly withdrawals.
+This savings product is online only and typically permits up to six monthly withdrawals.

 Consider this account if you don’t want your money locked up for several years or face potential early redemption policies as bank CDs require.

-Learn more about SaveBetter
+👉 Learn more about Raisin

 High-Yield CDs

-These are just some of the banks available as of May 8th, 2023 – click here to see current banks and rates.
+These are just some of the banks available as of February 16th, 2024 – click here to see current banks and rates.

 Now that we’re back in a rising rates environment, bank CDs are becoming an attractive option to earn attractive yields if you’re seeking a fixed income.